tableau/server-client-python/docs/docs/api-ref.md

 Error | Description
 :--- | :---
 `Datasource item missing ID.
-Datasource must be retrieved from server first.` |  Raises an errror if the datasource_item is unspecified.
+Datasource must be retrieved from server first.` |  Raises an error if the datasource_item is unspecified.

 **Returns**